General relativistic force-free electrodynamics with a discontinuous Galerkin-finite difference hybrid method: Results

 \subsubsection{Efficiency}

 Having confirmed that the DG and FD grids show a comparable level of accuracy in the setup we use, we now assess potential computational cost savings when using the hybrid scheme.
 Since the number of grid points on the DG grid is fewer than the FD grid by a factor of $(11/6)^3 = 6.2$ in 3D, a similar amount of computational speedup is naturally anticipated.
 In order to quantify the actual speedup in our implementation, we run the stationary Alfv\'en wave test (\refsec{sec:alfven wave test}) using $(N_x, N_y, N_z) = (8, 32, 8)$ elements.
-We manually force elements to stay on the DG grid for $y>0$ and on the FD grid for $y<0$.
+We manually force elements to stay on the DG grid for $y>0$ and on the FD grid for $y<0$\footnote{Therefore, in this controlled experiment, the overhead related to (i) execution of the TCI and (ii) rolling back the time step on troubled elements are excluded.
+Each element still sends out ghost-zone data to neighboring elements at every time step.}.
 The fraction of elements running on the FD grid is changed by shifting the upper and lower bounds of the $y$ coordinate.
 This allows us to vary the fraction of FD to DG grid points in a controlled way.
 We additionally disable parallelization and carry out all tests in this section on a single CPU core to disentangle parallel scaling from algorithmic performance.
 Our fiducial benchmark is then given by the overall wall-clock time of the evolution algorithm.

 Figure~\ref{fig:dg-fd speedup} shows the relative speedup compared to the case when all elements are using the FD grid.
 Since the DG solver does not involve computationally expensive reconstruction steps and has less data communication, it can perform $\sim$50\% more grid point updates per second compared to the FD solver, which results in a combined 9.6$\times$ overall speedup.
 In absolute terms, the measured zone-cycles per CPU second are 108K when all elements are on the DG grid, and 69K when all elements are on the FD grid.